scil/LaravelFly/readme.md

 The first difference is that laravel-swoole's configuration is based on service,like log, view while LaravelFly is based on service providers like LogServiceProvider, ViewServiceProvider.(In Mode Simple, providers are registered before any requests, in Mode Map some providers are registered and booted before any requests.)

 The main difference is that in laravel-swoole requests will be processed by a new `app` cloned from the original app container and laravel-swoole updates related container bindings to the new app.
-However in LaravelFly, `clone` is used only twice to create `url` and `routes` in Mode Map, and other objects such as `app`, `event`.... always keep one object in a worker process.
+However in LaravelFly, the sandbox is not a new app, but an item in the $corDict of the unique application container.
+In LaravelFly, most other objects such as `app`, `event`.... always keep one object in a worker process, `clone` is used only twice to create `url` and `routes` in Mode Map.
 LaravelFly makes most of laravel objects keep safe on its own.
 It's about high cohesion & low coupling and the granularity is at the level of app container or services/objects.
 For users of laravel-swoole, it's a big challenge to handle the relations of multiple packages and objects which to be booted before any requests.
 Read "Stale Reference" in [Mode Map Safety Checklist](https://github.com/scil/LaravelFly/wiki/Mode-Map-Safety-Checklist)`.

 .   | technique | difficulty for dev  |  difficulty for users
 ------------ | ------------ | ------------- | -------------